state-hiu/hiu.state.gov/README.md

 multiple libraries are used, however Sass/SCSS is mainly used along with bootstrap.
 Jekyll provides [built-in support for Sass](https://jekyllrb.com/docs/assets/).
 The Bootstrap partials are in the _sass directory.
 The main Sass/SCSS file is named main.scss and is in the css directory.
 Jekyll automatically processes it and puts it in the site's destination folder.

+## Analytics

+Google Analytics is used to track page views and events.

+Each tracked event has the following components:

+- Category
+A category is a name that you supply as a way to group objects that you want to track.
+We are tracking 'product'

+- Action
+Typically, you will use the action parameter to name the type of event or interaction you want to track for a particular web object.
+These are the following actions we are tracking: 'download - JPG', download - 'PDF', 'click - preview', 'link - preview', and 'click new product pin - preview'

+- Label
+This is the url fragment of the product.
+It is in the following format: '# + 'region code' + ',' + 'product id'

 #### The events page is depreciated at this time

 ## Contributing

 This website is currently in beta.
 HIU is currently accepting pull requests for this repository.

 ## License
 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.